Expert guide to the best parks in Mexico City: Bosque de Chapultepec

 Section 2: 24 / 7

-Pets: Not permitted in section 1.
-Permitted in most of section 2.
+🐕🦺 Pets are not permitted in section 1 of the park but they are permitted in most of section 2.

 Let’s look now at the very best things to do in Chapultepec.
 I hope you have at least one whole day to dedicate to this park, if not two, three or even a week!
 That’s how excellent I believe this park to be.